Neural network (machine learning): Topological deep learning

-Topological deep learning, first introduced in 2017, is an emerging approach in machine learning that integrates topology with deep neural networks to address highly intricate and high-order data.
-Initially rooted in algebraic topology, TDL has since evolved into a versatile framework incorporating tools from other mathematical disciplines, such as differential topology and geometric topology.
-As a successful example of mathematical deep learning, TDL continues to inspire advancements in mathematical artificial intelligence, fostering a mutually beneficial relationship between AI and mathematics.
+Topological deep learning, introduced in 2017, integrates topology with deep neural networks to address high-order data.
+Initially rooted in algebraic topology, TDL evolved into a versatile framework incorporating tools from mathematical disciplines such as differential topology and geometric topology.

 Other

-In a Bayesian framework, a distribution over the set of allowed models is chosen to minimize the cost.
+In a Bayesian framework, a distribution over the set of allowed models is chosen to minimize cost.
 Evolutionary methods, gene expression programming, simulated annealing, expectation–maximization, non-parametric methods and particle swarm optimization are other learning algorithms.
 Convergent recursion is a learning algorithm for cerebellar model articulation controller (CMAC) neural networks.

 Modes

-Two modes of learning are available: stochastic and batch.
-In stochastic learning, each input creates a weight adjustment.
+Learning can be either stochastic or batch.
+Stochastic learning creates a weight adjustment for each sample.
 In batch learning, weights are adjusted based on a batch of inputs, accumulating errors over the batch.
 Stochastic learning introduces "noise" into the process, using the local gradient calculated from one data point; this reduces the chance of the network getting stuck in local minima.
 However, batch learning typically yields a faster, more stable descent to a local minimum, since each update is performed in the direction of the batch's average error.
 A common compromise is to use "mini-batches", small batches with samples in each batch selected stochastically from the entire data set.

-Types

-ANNs have evolved into a broad family of techniques that have advanced the state of the art across multiple domains.
-The simplest types have one or more static components, including number of units, number of layers, unit weights and topology.
-Dynamic types allow one or more of these to evolve via learning.
-The latter is much more complicated but can shorten learning periods and produce better results.
-Some types allow/require learning to be "supervised" by the operator, while others operate independently.
-Some types operate purely in hardware, while others are purely software and run on general purpose computers.

-Some of the main breakthroughs include: